Prasadlabhe/Prasadlabhe/README.md

 - 👋 Hi, I’m @Prasadlabhe, a Full Stack Java Developer
-- 👀 I’m interested in Java Programming
+- 👀 I’m interested in developing web-based applications
 - 💞️ I’m looking to collaborate on Java Development Projects
 - 📫 How to reach me labhe.prasad2@gmail.com